 Another way that offices can make an impact on their carbon footprint is by purchasing from other’s who run a green business.
 It’s not just about the products and how they are made but the amount of fuel that is used in transporting goods.
 Take a look at your office suppliers and see where they are based (it’s better to shop local) and what they do to cut down on their carbon footprint.
 Don’t simply limit it to your business, why not get your staff to engage with locally produced goods.

 While many a green business is naturally constrained by the amount of budget they have available, embracing new technology can make a big difference.
 Large corporations have made the move to sustainable electricity production including solar panels that dramatically reduce carbon footprints and provides clean energy for the community.

 In 2015, the home furnishing giant IKEA installed a 730 kW array in Merriam that is designed to produce nearly a million kWh each year.
-While that size of installation is beyond most small to medium size businesses, the return on investment in many states is pretty good for this technology.
+While that size of the installation is beyond most small to medium-size businesses, the return on investment in many states is pretty good for this technology.

 The Benefits of Being a Green Business

 There are plenty of good reasons for a business to do everything it can to reduce that troublesome carbon footprint.

 First of all, it’s great PR.
 If your company is engaged with the community and shows that it is doing everything in its power to make sure that waste is reduced and new, cleaner technology is embraced, customers will notice.
 Making it part of your marketing strategy can bring benefits in terms of customer engagement and standing in the local community.

 Secondly, going green can often save you money.
 Cutting down those electricity bills is a good idea.
 Simple things like shutting off the lights and powering down computers properly when everyone leaves for the day, make a big difference.
 Introducing green measures also makes for a healthier workforce and improved productivity.